 Unlike the early days of e-commerce, today’s online shoppers also want faster delivery options.
 This goes some way to explaining the growing demand for allocated time slots across the country.
 Our research suggests that 86% of UK customers have used or would like to use timeslot deliveries and that 71% of would like guaranteed weekend or after-hours shipping.
 In both instances, around 40% of customers would be happy to pay a premium for the service.

 But customer demands don’t stop there.
 UK customers also want same day shipping capabilities and are even starting to contemplate options that would get orders to them between one and three hours after checkout.
 However, many micro and small retailers are still hampered by a reliance on manual back office processes, which makes it almost impossible for them to turn around a 24 hour delivery, let alone a same-day or hyper-local options.
-Mid-sized and enterprise retailers could potentially speed up their shipment and fulfilment processes by decentralising their warehouse operations and use their stores as fulfilment centres.
-Yet our research shows that almost three quarters of UK enterprise retailers aren’t doing so.
+Mid-sized and enterprise retailers could potentially speed up their shipment and fulfilment processes by decentralising their warehouse operations and using their stores as fulfilment centres.
+Yet our research shows that almost three-quarters of UK enterprise retailers aren’t doing so.